 Another legal claim called “negligence per se” is based on the violation of state or federal laws.
 If the defendant’s harm was designed to be prevented by the statute, and the plaintiff was the class of people designed to be protected by the statute, the defendant may be liable for negligence per se.
 In other words, the defendant acted negligently because he violated the statute.
 For example, drunk driving is negligence per se because states have laws designed to prevent drunk driving and these laws were designed to protect the public.

 How a Personal Injury Attorney Can Help

 If you have suffered an injury because of someone else's carelessness, you should speak with an experienced personal injury attorney who will evaluate your case with you, to ensure that your legal rights are fully assessed and protected.
 An attorney can explain what you can expect at every step of your personal injury case, and will take action on your behalf -- researching the law, interviewing witnesses, collecting records, conferring with expert consultants, planning legal strategy, and negotiating with insurers and opposing counsel -- all with an eye toward strengthening your position and ensuring your fair recovery.

-It's always a good idea to consult with an attorney who's experienced in auto accident law before deciding on a course of action.
+If you've been injured in a car, motorcycle, or truck accident, it's always a good idea to consult with an attorney who's experienced in auto accident law before deciding on a course of action.
 That way, you'll understand the strength of your claim and the next steps involved.
-But where do you go to find the right attorney?
-Fortunately, finding an experienced attorney doesn't have to be an overwhelming process.
-To learn more about your case, contact a seasoned auto accident attorney for a free consultation.
+Call an experienced injury attorney located near you.

 Contact a qualified auto accident attorney to make sure your rights are protected.